leek-dn/antimatterPortal/README.md

 ## updates of Cookie Clicker

 If Orteil updates one of both versions, this program needs an update as well.
-* If Orteil updates web version, probably hardly anything will be needed to update, for new settings will always follow old settings and most settings are in web cc and less are in android.
+* If Orteil updates **web version**, probably hardly anything will be needed to update, for new settings will always follow old settings and most settings are in web cc and less are in android.
 (Unless this was about assigning wrinklers a specific amount of cookies eaten...) `tables.json` and `buildings.csv` might be updated to reflect the changes.
 The latter should hardly, if ever be updated, because there are hardly reasons to give buildings more properties.
 The best is to change the Wikia `Save` page and load the changes back using the R script.
 However I do not have a Wikia account.
-* If Orteil updates android version, some things might be convertable that weren't before.
+* If Orteil updates **android version**, some things might be convertable that weren't before.
 Then one need to change `conversion.csv`.
 If the setting or save item is not 1 on 1 convertable one needs to edit `verwerkSave` function in the HTML file as well.
 Also the new setting(s) can result in a new clean save being made.
 So `relative_cleansave.json` might/must also be updated.
 If new updates are possible in the mobile save, `updates.available` should also be updated.
 This last file can be updated fully by means of a script.

 Don't expect me to change all these files stoically.
 If you want to convert your save, which you probably want for you are reading this, changing these files a little is but a simple action in respect to setting this all up. (as long as you have read the relevant pieces of information on this page, you probably get the idea).
 So feel free to make a pull request with new changes.
 I will however make sure that it works at the current version once this all is released...